-If your business is required to close by law, or required by law to modify its operations, you could be entitled to a grant from the Strategic Framework Business Fund from 2 November 2020.
+If your business is required to close by law, or required by law to modify its operations, you could be entitled to a grant from the Strategic Framework Business Fund.
 There are two types of grant available:

 Temporary Closure Grant – if your business is required by law to close

 You could be entitled to a grant every four weeks, of either:

 - £2,000 if your business premises has a rateable value of up to and including £51,000

 - £3,000 if your business premises has a rateable value of £51,001 or above